bobbingwide/oik-clone/README.md

 It depends.

-- If you have a complex content structure or a lot of new/changed content then the answer is "No, not yet"
+- If you have a complex content structure or a lot of new/changed content then the answer is to consider using the batch routines.
-- If you have a simple content structure - just posts and pages - then you may find this useful.
+- If you have a simple content structure - just posts and pages - then you may find this useful - to both push and pull.

 To support pushing from Staging to Production requires additional work to identify the network of posts to be cloned.
-This can be achieved using a shortcode.
+This can be achieved using a the [clone] shortcode in a widget.

 # Does this use the REST API?
 Not yet, though that was the plan.